-From the time you come to Owensboro Health Regional Hospital in labor to the moment you welcome your new baby, you’ll enjoy family-centered maternity care in a calming environment.
+From the time you come to Owensboro Health in labor, to the moment you welcome your new baby, you’ll enjoy family-centered maternity care in a calming environment.

 If you preregistered, just give us your name, and we’ll take care of the rest.
 Otherwise, you’ll spend a few minutes sharing basic medical and contact information.

 Next Steps in Your Maternity Experience

 After checking in, you’ll move to our obstetric emergency department while we determine if you’re in labor.
 If appropriate, you and up to two of your support people will then move to a private, homelike labor and delivery room that includes:

 - Sophisticated technology to monitor your and your baby’s health

 You’ll receive continual support from registered nurses who receive ongoing training in fetal monitoring and care of women in labor.
 Your nurses are certified in advanced cardiac life support, so you can trust them to provide high-quality care in the unlikely case of an emergency.